Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Complex Projective Space

 For mappings for which (\ref{pu_gromov_type_inequality}) holds, the lower bound for $E_{p}(F)$ in Lemma \ref{elementary_lemma} is bounded below by the lower bound in Theorem \ref{cpn_thm}.
 Mappings which realize equality in Theorem \ref{cpn_thm} for $p > 2$ and satisfy (\ref{pu_gromov_type_inequality}) must therefore be homotheties.
-However, it is known that one cannot replace the limit (\ref{stable_2_systole}) in Theorem \ref{gromov_thm} by the minimum area of a current representing a generator of $H_{2}(\C P^{N};\Z)$, so (\ref{pu_gromov_type_inequality}) need not hold.
+However, it is known that one cannot replace the limit (\ref{stable_2_systole}) in Theorem \ref{gromov_thm} by the minimum area of a current representing a generator of $H_{2}(\C P^{N};\Z)$, so (\ref{pu_gromov_type_inequality}) need not hold in general.
 In fact, there are Riemannian metrics on $\C P^{2}$ of arbitrarily small volume for which the minimum area of a cycle generating $H_{2}(\C P^{N};\Z)$ is $1$.
 This is an example of a phenomenon known as systolic freedom and is discussed in \cite{CK1}. \\

-Also, unlike in the proof of Theorem \ref{rpn_thm} for real projective space, where one knows that all length-minimizing paths in a free homotopy class are smoothly immersed closed geodesics, the infima of the area and energy in a homotopy class of mappings $f:S^{2} \rightarrow (M,g)$, even if they are realized, may not be realized by a smooth immersion.
-This is discussed by Sacks and Uhlenbeck in \cite{SU}, where they prove that if $(M,g)$ is a compact Riemannian manifold with $\pi_{2}(M) \neq 0$, one can find a generating set for $\pi_{2}(M)$ which consists of conformal, branched minimal immersions of $S^{2}$ which minimize area and energy in their homotopy classes. \\
+Also, unlike in the proof of Theorem \ref{rpn_thm} for real projective space, where one knows that all length minimizing paths in a free homotopy class are smoothly immersed closed geodesics, the infima of the area and energy in a homotopy class of mappings $f:S^{2} \rightarrow (M,g)$, even if they are realized, may not be realized by a smooth immersion.
+This is discussed by Sacks and Uhlenbeck in \cite{SU}, where they prove that if $(M,g)$ is a compact Riemannian manifold with $\pi_{2}(M) \neq 0$, there is a generating set for $\pi_{2}(M)$ which consists of conformal, branched minimal immersions of $S^{2}$ which minimize area and energy in their homotopy classes. \\

-When one has more information about the regularity of mappings which minimize area and energy in the homotopy class of $F(\C P^{1})$ in Theorem \ref{cpn_thm}, one may be able to draw stronger conclusions about the regularity of energy-minimizing maps $F:(\C P^{N},\widetilde{g}) \rightarrow (M,g)$.
+When one has more information about the regularity of mappings which minimize area and energy in the homotopy class of $F_{*}(\C P^{1})$ in Theorem \ref{cpn_thm}, one may be able to draw stronger conclusions about the regularity of energy minimizing maps $F:(\C P^{N},g_{0}) \rightarrow (M,g)$.
 This is the basis for our proof of Theorem \ref{cpn_holom_thm}.
-The conclusion of Theorem \ref{cpn_holom_thm} for mappings which realize equality for $p=2$, that they must be holomorphic or antiholomorphic, will then allow us to conclude that mappings which realize equality for $p > 2$ in Theorem \ref{cpn_holom_thm} must be homotheties, by an argument similar to the argument sketched above for mappings which satisfy (\ref{pu_gromov_type_inequality}).